dbcraig/LmRaC/README.md

 On startup the LmRaC REST server will print the IP:port it is running on.
 Make sure that this matches the LmRaC configuration otherwise LmRaC requests will not be received by the REST server.
 To aid in debugging, this example server echos requests it has received.
 If you do not see a request, then they are likely being sent to the wrong IP:port address.

+#### The exampleExp Experiment

+Included with LmRaC configuration is an example experiment: *exampleExp*.
+This experiment includes sample data files that are compatible with the *DEGbasic* function library (see below).
+Set *exampleExp* as the current experiment.
+Load the *DEGbasic* functions.
 You should now be able to ask questions about experimental data (e.g., "What is the expression of BRCA1 in my experiment?") as part of your questions to LmRaC.

 ### Building your own REST API Server